Rhodesia's Unilateral Declaration of Independence: Ending UDI

 By the mid-1970s, it was apparent that white minority rule could not continue forever.
-Even Vorster realized that white rule in a country where blacks outnumbered whites 22:1 was not a realistic option.
+Even South Africa's prime minister John Vorster realized that white rule in a country where blacks outnumbered whites 22:1 was not a realistic option.
 Smith, who was decisively re-elected three times during the 1970s, eventually came to this conclusion as well.
 He announced his acceptance in principle of one man, one vote during Henry Kissinger's Anglo-American initiative in September 1976, and in March 1978 concluded the Internal Settlement with non-militant nationalist groups headed by Bishop Abel Muzorewa, the Reverend Ndabaningi Sithole and Chief Jeremiah Chirau.
 This settlement, boycotted by the PF and rejected internationally, led to multiracial elections and Rhodesia's reconstitution under majority rule as Zimbabwe Rhodesia in June 1979.
-Muzorewa, the electoral victor, took office as the country's first black Prime Minister at the head of a coalition Cabinet comprising 12 blacks and five whites, including Smith as minister without portfolio.
+Muzorewa, the electoral victor, took office as the country's first black prime minister at the head of a coalition cabinet comprising 12 blacks and five whites, including Smith as minister without portfolio.
 Dismissing Muzorewa as a "neocolonial puppet", ZANLA and ZIPRA continued their armed struggle until December 1979, when Whitehall, Salisbury and the Patriotic Front settled at Lancaster House.
 Muzorewa's government revoked UDI, thereby ending the country's claim to be independent after 14 years, and dissolved itself.
 The UK suspended the constitution and vested full executive and legislative powers in a new Governor, Lord Soames, who oversaw a ceasefire and fresh elections during February and March 1980.
 These were won by ZANU, whose leader Robert Mugabe became Prime Minister when the UK granted independence to Zimbabwe as a republic within the Commonwealth in April 1980.
 African nationalist politicians continued to cite their opposition to the UDI as a means of legitimising their rule of Zimbabwe into the 21st century.
 Since it was issued, the UDI has been recounted in scholarly literature, autobiographies of those involved in its creation, and works of fiction.